AntonioSanzDB/CFD-Foundations-Symmetric-Airfoil/README.md

 * Fluid: Air

 ### Meshing Strategy
-A mesh was generated using 0.1m for decent precision.
+A mesh was generated using 0.1m element size for a precision and velocity of generation.
 Adaptive edge sizing was applied to the airfoil boundaries to ensure the solver accurately captured the surface curvature.

 ![meshwing](https://github.com/user-attachments/assets/9473e699-781c-4b63-96b6-f13b85a6f627)